wpovernight/woocommerce-pdf-invoices-packing-slips/readme.txt

 == Upgrade Notice ==

 = 1.5.0 =
-!IMPORTANT!
-In 1.5+ all temporary files are stored centrally in the WP temp folder.
-Check the status panel to make sure the temp folders are writable (this feature should fix a lot of issues with the temporary folders/files)
+Version 1.5 changes where temporary files are stored - everything is now stored centrally in the WP temp folder.
+For backwards compatibility, this feature is turned off by default, but we recommend to use the new folders.
+Check the plugin Status panel for more information!